getsolus/help-center-docs/contributing/community-guidelines/en.md

 - Close or lock tasks on a temporary or permanent basis
 - Disable the account of individuals which violate either general guidelines or “Development / Issue Trackers”-specific guidelines.
-- Make any finalized decisions in the interest of the project, continuation of our vision / objectives for the project or various software which we development or support.
+- Make any finalized decisions in the interest of the project, continuation of our vision / objectives for the project or various software which we develop or support.